The history of Saint Martin / Sint Maarten shares many similarities with other Caribbean islands.

 After some initial conflict, both sides realized that neither would yield easily.
 Preferring to avoid an all-out war, they signed the Treaty of Concordia in 1648, which divided the island in two.

-The Concordia Treaty, signed by both countries, agreed that under this agreement, French and Dutch settlers would coexist in a cooperative manner, according to eight criteria to respect.
+The History of the Concordia Treaty, signed by both countries, agreed that under this agreement, French and Dutch settlers would coexist in a cooperative manner, according to eight criteria to respect.

-A legend grew up around the division of the island.
-According to legend, in order to decide on their territorial boundaries, the two sides held a contest.
+During the history, a legend grew up around the division of the island.
+According to this legend, in order to decide on their territorial boundaries, the two sides held a contest.
 It began with a Frenchman drinking wine and a Dutchman drinking jenever (Dutch gin).

-But as the Dutchman met a woman and stopped to sleep off the effects of the gin, the Frenchman was able to cover more distance, but apparently also cheated as he cut through the northeastern part of the island, and therefore ended up with more land.
+But as the Dutchman met a woman and stopped to sleep off the effects of the gin, the Frenchman was able to cover more distance, but apparently also cheated as he cut through the northeastern part of the island, and therefore ended up with more land, but that’s history.

-Though oft-repeated, the story is not historically accurate.
+Though oft-repeated, the history determined that story is not accurate.
 During the treaty’s negotiation, the French had a fleet of naval ships off shore, which they used as a threat to bargain more land for themselves.
 In spite of the treaty, relations between the two sides were not always cordial.

 Between 1648 and 1816, conflicts changed the border sixteen times.
 In the end, the French came out ahead with 21 square miles (54 km2) to the 16 square miles (41 km2) of the Dutch side.

-Into the 20th century – The economic decline forces many Saint-Martiners, both French and Dutch into exile.
-Many emigrated to the islands of Aruba and Curaçao, drawn by the oil refineries set up by the Dutch-British Shell Oil Company in the 1920s.
+The economic decline forces many Saint-Martiners, both French and Dutch into exile.
+During the history, many emigrated to the islands of Aruba and Curaçao, drawn by the oil refineries set up by the Dutch-British Shell Oil Company in the 1920s.
 Others emigrated to the Dominican Republic, the US Virgin Islands and the USA.
-Historians believe that between 1920 and 1929 the island’s population fell by 18 percent.
+Specialist of the history believe that between 1920 and 1929 the island’s population fell by 18 percent.

-History of Saint Martin – Today – Since 2017, Sint Maarten is rebuilding slowly.
-The island faces various problems, that of the reimbursement of insurance, that of the routing of materials and especially the extent of reconstruction due to the amount of damage.
+Since 2017, Sint Maarten is rebuilding slowly.
+The island faces various problems, like the reimbursement of insurances, or the routing of materials and especially the extent of reconstruction due to the amount of damages.
 The island which lived at the rhythm of its tourist activity sees it on standby in favor of an economy related to the reconstruction.

-It will take long months for Sint Maarten to have a similar tourist activity before Irma.
+It will take long months for Sint Maarten to have a similar tourist activity as before Irma, the history will tell…